 As Douglas Adams pointed out in his famous science fiction comedy adventure, The Hitchhikers Guide to the Galaxy, the universe is very, very big!
 As far as we can see the universe expands over 26 billion light years.
 We define a light year as the distance which light can travel in the space of a single year.
-It’s about 9.5 billion kilometers or just under 6 billion miles.
+It’s about 9.5 trillion kilometers or just under 6 trillion miles.

 The Universe Is Very Big

 Galaxies are vast superclusters of stars bound by gravitational energy.
 Our own star, the sun, is one of many billions of stars in the Milky Way.
 The Milky Way is a spiral galaxy, but other galaxies may take different forms.

 - Spiral galaxies

 Spiral galaxies have a disc-like shape.
 At least two and often more curving arms of stars spin and twirl around the center.

 - Barred spiral galaxies